BSc (Hons) Paramedic Science

-The learning you’ll receive at BNU is special because we combine academic theory, simulated patient care and practice-based experience to make sure you’re fully prepared to step into this incredibly important sector.
+The experience you’ll gain at BNU is unique and focused on helping you gain the skills you need to answer the demands of the NHS.
+We combine academic theory, simulated patient care and practice-based experience to make sure you’re fully prepared to step into the paramedic role.

-We work with clinical partners like the South Central Ambulance Service NHS Foundation Trust and London Ambulance Service NHS Trust to offer you unique learning experiences that will develop your confidence and show you what being a paramedic is really like.
+We work with clinical partners like the South-Central Ambulance Service, NHS Foundation Trust and London Ambulance Service to offer you unique learning experiences that develop your confidence and help you understand the day to day life of a paramedic.

-What’s more, because we give our students the opportunity to delve into the practical world of healthcare, you’ll understand exactly how to provide the best support for a broad range of illnesses and injuries in urgent, emergency and unscheduled care settings.
+BNU gives you the opportunity to delve into the practical world of healthcare and understand how to provide for a broad range of illnesses and injuries in urgent, emergency and unscheduled care settings.

 What facilities can I use?

-As a student on our BSc (Hons) Paramedic Science programme, you'll have access to our incredible state-of-the-art simulation labs at both the High Wycombe and Uxbridge campuses.
+As a student on our BSc (Hons) Paramedic Science course, you'll have access to our incredible state-of-the-art simulation labs at both the High Wycombe and Uxbridge campuses.

-Simulation is an important aspect of our nursing and healthcare programmes.
-Students regularly spend time in these areas to practice technical skills and use the newest technologies in a safe and supportive environment.
+Simulation is an important aspect of our nursing and healthcare courses.
+Students regularly spend time in these areas to practice technical skills and use new technologies in a safe and supportive environment.

-We use simulation manikins programmed to act like humans, and ‘moulage’ – the process of applying mock, often gorily realistic injuries for training purposes.
+We use simulation manikins coursed to act like humans, and ‘moulage’ – the process of applying mock, often gorily realistic injuries for training purposes.
 We also engage service users in role-play sessions.

 What will I study?